 Group summary Description ОК All sensors from the group have acceptable results.
-Incomplete A sensor group has this status when:One or more sensors from the group do not have a result.All the results have been rejected.
+Incomplete A sensor group has this status when: One or more sensors from the group do not have a result.
+Timing has been solved for separate sets of sensors within a group, but with insufficient information to calculate timing between these sets.
+All the results have been rejected.
 Poor The results for one or more sensors from the group are poor.
-For information on resolving poor results, see Review and Accept Results on page 39.
+For information on resolving poor results, see Review and Accept Results on page 47.